PLEASE READ THE INFORMATION ABOUT OUR SERVICE BEFORE APPLYING >>>>>>>>>>>>>

 Please note that the Centre charges for missed or cancelled sessions, even if you notify us in advance that you will not be able to attend.
 The Centre does not charge for sessions cancelled by your therapist.
 Further information (in the form of our Client Guidelines) will be provided if you start in the service.

-How long you can expect to wait: Our Counselling Service is heavily subscribed, and we operate a waiting list at all times.
-The current average waiting time is 3 to 4 months (from applying to starting your counselling).
-We ask for your patience and aim to continue reducing the waiting time.
+How long you can expect to wait: Our Counselling Service operates a waiting list at all times.
+The current average waiting time is 3 months (from applying to starting your counselling).
+Please be available for the times you select for counselling and let us know if this changes while you are waiting as this can delay your application.

 While you are waiting for counselling, you may find it useful to speak to your GP, look at alternative providers, or access one of our therapeutic support groups.